rmnavr/wy/README.md

 ; (like numbers) do not require "\": print                   | (print
    \x                   |      x
+   \ y                  |      y
     3.0                 |      3.0
     + y z               |      (+ y z))
-;   ↑ notice that for line "\x" indent is seen exactly where arrow shows
+;   ↑ notice that when \ is used, indent position is next symbol after it even if it is space

 ; use line consisting only of ":" to add +1 parentheses level:
 :                       | (